There are several reasons why we should try to intervene in sexual violence or call out inappropriate comments and behaviour:

 - Speaking in a calm voice and being polite.

-Documenting means recording what is happening – this could be by taking a video or photo/s on your phone or even by noting down details of an incident.
 It can be useful for the person being targeted to have a record of what happened in case they want to report it to someone.

-However, it’s really important to make sure you always do the following:
+If you do document, it’s really important to make sure you always do the following:

 - Check with the person being targeted if they would like you to document what is happening.
 If they say ‘no’ then don’t do it.